grafana/grafana-by-example/cost-management/costmgt-participant-workbook.md

 #### Create a machine learning forecast job
 - Create machine learning forecast job from the time series panel: Total Billable Series -> Panel Options -> Extensions ->  Create Forecast
-- This will create a New metric forecast from the metric: grafanacloud_org_metrics_billable_series{ }
+- This will create a new metric forecast from the metric: `grafanacloud_org_metrics_billable_series{ }`
-- Save the forecast using the name: cost-mgt-billable-series
+- Save the forecast using the name: cost_mgt_billable_series
 - This will create a new set of metrics representing the forecasted time series and the upper and lower confidence bounds
 - The job will take about 1-2 minutes to configure since its is evaluating historical data
-- Click into this new Metric forecast job and use the Copy as panel to copy this panel
+- Click into this new metric forecast job and use the Copy as panel to copy this panel
 - Navigate back to the cost management dashboard and then Edit -> Add -> Paste panel
 - Modify the Query options of this panel to show 2 weeks of data with 3 days into the future
   ```